adam8810/auth0-lock-redux/README.md

 // Dispatched when a hash parse attempt is done.* const HASH_PARSED = '@@auth0Lock/HASH_PARSED'
 ```
-* Note: these are straight maddings of Auth0 Lock's own events.
+**Note:** these are straight mappings of Auth0 Lock's own events.
 See their docs.